RWEMAISINGIZWENorbert/LearnIx/README.md

-## 📧 Contact & Links for Front-End Developer
+## 📧 Contact & Links for Back-End Developer

 For collaboration or inquiries, feel free to reach out: